 How did your partnerships with the big companies come about – and what were the highlights?

-My final project at The Cass was a brief set by a graduate of the University, designer and business owner Samuel Chan.
+My final project at the School of Art, Architecture and Design was a brief set by a graduate of the University, designer and business owner Samuel Chan.
 The project was to design a workstation for his contemporary furniture brand Joined+Jointed, in which my design, a desk called Slide was chosen to be the winner and put into production with the company.
 I made up the prototype using poplar (a relatively cheap wood) but now the real thing can be bought either in walnut or oak.

 Further partnerships, such as my work with the V&A came around through open calls and briefs set by the companies to design and make items for a specific purpose.
 For the V&A I designed some furniture for homeless people out of the V&A's old packing crates that ship artwork all over the world.
 The final show was inside the Exhibition Road museum tunnel and there was an amazing food waste feast made by People's Kitchen which was served on our upcycled furniture.

-The lecturers at The Cass really helped us find these opportunities and put us in touch with the right people.
+The lecturers really helped us find these opportunities and put us in touch with the right people.

-Why did you choose to study at The Cass in particular, and what were the highlights?
+Why did you choose to study at London Met in particular, and what were the highlights?

-I liked the idea of moving to London and after visiting The Cass and meeting some of the tutors I felt it would be the right fit for my working style.
+I liked the idea of moving to London and after visiting the University and meeting some of the tutors I felt it would be the right fit for my working style.
 The facilities available to the students were also an enormous selling point.

 I really loved the permanent studio space you had as a student – and also working alongside my peers, whether in the workshop making or the studio discussing ideas with my peers – I really missed that student community when I graduated.